-The 9 Best Deadlift Shoes (Arnold Said So!)
+The 7 Best Deadlift Shoes

-Whether you’re gutting your way through “Diane” or loading the bar for your final lift of the meet, the deadlift is the “money lift” for athletes everywhere.
+Whether you’re gutting your way through Diane or loading the bar for your final lift of the meet, the deadlift is the “money lift” for athletes everywhere.

 We’re not going to talk about bracing, breathing, or any other type of form work now.
 Today’s discussion is all about shoes.